5.5 Protecting Your Nursing License

 • If there is information that should have been charted but was not, document “late entry,” noting the time the charting occurred and the specific time the assessment or intervention actually took place.[4]

-• When describing a patient problem, include the nursing actions taken and the patient’s response.[5]
+• When describing a client problem, include the nursing actions taken and the client’s response.[5]

 • Use medical terminology.